 E5 adds greater integration with Defender for Endpoint.
-With E5, you can view alerts in real-time, fine-tune rule exclusions, configure ASR rules, and view lists of event reports.
+With E5, you can view alerts in real-time, fine-tune rule exclusions, configure attack surface reduction rules, and view lists of event reports.

 What rules to enable?
 All, or can I turn on individual rules?

-To help you figure out what's best for your environment, we recommended that you enable ASR rules in audit mode.
-With this approach, you'll determine the possible effect to your organization.
+To help you figure out what's best for your environment, we recommended that you enable attack surface reduction rules in audit mode.
+With this approach, you can determine the possible effect to your organization.
 For example, your line-of-business applications.

-For ASR rules, if you add one exclusion, it will affect every ASR rule.
+For attack surface reduction rules, if you add one exclusion, it affects every attack surface reduction rule.

-ASR rules exclusions support wildcards, paths, and environmental variables.
-For more information on how to use wildcards in ASR rules, see configure and validate exclusions based on file extension and folder location.
+Attack surface reduction rules exclusions support wildcards, paths, and environmental variables.
+For more information on how to use wildcards in attack surface reduction rules, see configure and validate exclusions based on file extension and folder location.

-Be aware of the following items about ASR rules exclusions (including wildcards and env. variables):
+Be aware of the following items about attack surface reduction rules exclusions (including wildcards and env. variables):

-- Most ASR rules exclusions are independent from Microsoft Defender Antivirus exclusions.
-However, Microsoft Defender Antivirus exclusions do apply to some attack surface reduction (ASR) rules.
-See Attack surface reduction rules reference - Microsoft Defender Antivirus exclusions and ASR rules.
+- Most attack surface reduction rules exclusions are independent from Microsoft Defender Antivirus exclusions.
+However, Microsoft Defender Antivirus exclusions do apply to some attack surface reduction rules.
+See Attack surface reduction rules reference - Microsoft Defender Antivirus exclusions and attack surface reduction rules.

-- Wildcards cannot be used to define a drive letter.
+- Wildcards can't be used to define a drive letter.

 - If you want to exclude more than one folder, in a path, use multiple instances of